Isayso/VideoLinkSafe/README.md

 # Video Link Safe

+NEW: Link copy Window as overlay to browser for switching between lists.

 Save and organize your YouTube links and playlists and local video files in a SQL database.
-Import for NewPipe Database file.
+Import of NewPipe Database file.
 Export the database in NewPipe, unzip the file on Windows and import it.
 Beta version of .msi installer avaliable.

 With Kodi video playlist Import/Export function.
 Hotkey for link import, Youtube playlists import possible.